Cats & Dogs: The Revenge of Kitty Galore: Production

+In March 2003, it was reported that Warner Bros.
+Pictures was developing a sequel to Cats & Dogs but entered development hell with no further updates until 2008.
+By October 2008, it was reported that the sequel was now in production with Brad Peyton set to direct in his directorial debut from a script by Ron J. Friedman and Steve Bencich.

 Filming

 Filming took place in North Vancouver, British Columbia, and in the San Francisco Bay Area, which included locations such as Alcatraz Federal Penitentiary and Coit Tower.
 Steven Poster served as the cinematographer.

 Visual effects and animation

 The visual effects and animation were provided by Sony Pictures Imageworks, Tippett Studio, C.O.R.E.
 Digital Pictures, and The Embassy Visual Effects.

 Music

 Soundtrack

 Cats & Dogs: The Revenge of Kitty Galore (Music from the Motion Picture) is the soundtrack album for the film that contains songs that were featured in it.
 It includes two original songs: "Born to be Wild", and "Atomic Dog".
 It includes a piece of score from the film, "Concerto for Claws and Orchestra", composed by Christopher Lennertz.
 A cover of the War song "Why Can't We Be Friends?", performed by Sean Kingston and Jasmine V, appears in the end credits.

 The album was released on July 27, 2010, by WaterTower Music, three days before the film's release.

 Songs that appear in the film but aren't included on the soundtrack include: